 © All Rights Reserved Degolasse

-Vancouver is Canada's west coast gem and is a glimmering city of shiny skyscrapers with amazing backdrops of the Rocky Mountains and Pacific Ocean.
+Vancouver is Canada's west coast gem and is a glimmering city of shiny skyscrapers with amazing backdrops of the Coast Mountains and Pacific Ocean.
 A laid back, liberal lifestyle mixed with an outdoorsy attitude makes this a favourite for skiers, boarders, kayakers and mountain bikers.
 It is often in the top 10 of most livable cities in the world, currently (2011) ranked number 3.
 In February 2010, Vancouver was the host city of the Winter Olympic Games.

 © All Rights Reserved shinenyc

 |Avg Max||6.1 °C||8 °C||10.1 °C||13.1 °C||16.5 °C||19.2 °C||21.7 °C||21.9 °C||18.7 °C||13.5 °C||9 °C||6.2 °C|

 |Avg Min||0.5 °C||1.5 °C||3.1 °C||5.3 °C||8.4 °C||11.2 °C||13.2 °C||13.4 °C||10.5 °C||6.6 °C||3.1 °C||0.8 °C|

 |Rainfall||153.6 mm||123.1 mm||114.3 mm||84 mm||67.9 mm||54.8 mm||39.6 mm||39.1 mm||53.5 mm||112.6 mm||181 mm||175.7 mm|

 The average maximum temperatures by month in Vancouver are:

 Nights average between 0 °C in January and 12 °C in July and August.
 Records are -17 °C in winter and 33 °C in summer.